thisismypassport/myinput/README.md

 # myinput
-A per-process Keyboard -> Virtual Controller key mapper for Windows.
-Relies on hooks instead of drivers.
+Allows mapping Keyboard/Mouse keys to a Virtual Controller on a per-app basis, without having to install any drivers.

+Can also remap Keyboard/Mouse keys to other Keyboard/Mouse keys.

 Currently not user-friendly, but functional.